Nonprofit Statement of Activities | A Comprehensive Guide

 When your statement of activities is complete, it will look something like this:

 As you can see, the report is divided into the revenue and expenses along the vertical axis.
 Horizontally, the revenue and expenses are further categorized by restrictions placed on the funds.
-At the bottom of the report, there’s a section dedicated to the net assets of the organization.
+At the bottom of the report, there’s a section dedicated to the organization’s net assets.

 While for-profits need to compile a profit and loss statement along with their income statement, nonprofits can skip that step because they’re not operating for profit.
 The statement of activities is simply to show how the organization is using its revenue and expenses to support its mission.

-Nonprofits must compile their statement of activities to be in accordance with the generally accepted accounting principles (GAAP).
-However, it’s more than just a requirement for nonprofit organizations.
-This statement can be incredibly helpful when nonprofits are analyzing their finances and trying to determine where those hard-earned fundraising dollars seem to disappear to.
+Nonprofits must compile an income statement every year to be in accordance with the Generally Accepted Accounting Principles (GAAP).
+However, it’s more than just a requirement.
+The statement of activities can be incredibly helpful when your nonprofit is analyzing its finances and trying to determine where those hard-earned fundraising dollars go.

 When you examine your nonprofit statement of activities, it should be clear that the line items in the statement match up with those in your organization’s budget.
 This allows your organization to make sure you’re on track with your budgeted regular expenses.